Build & Add your App to Druva Marketplace

 App Submission Workflow

-App Submission requirements and checklist
+App Submission Requirements and Checklist

-The Druva Marketplace Security Framework establishes comprehensive security standards for partner or customer integrations with the Druva platform.
-This framework ensures that all marketplace applications maintain the highest levels of security, privacy, and compliance while delivering value to Druva customers.
-Druva Marketplace Security Framework is structured across four core components:
+The Druva Marketplace Security Framework defines the security standards for partner and customer integrations with the Druva platform.
+It is structured across four core components:

 1. MANDATORY

-Determinate requirements that must be met for marketplace approval.
+Requirements that must be met for marketplace approval.
 Failure to comply may result in rejection of the integration.

-1. RECOMMENDED
+2. RECOMMENDED

 Onboarding & Governance

-List thrid-party libraries, software dependencies, and licensesMANDATORY
+List third-party libraries, software dependencies, and licensesMANDATORY

 Secure Code, SSDLC & API Security

-Code reviews and static code analysis (SAST) review conductedMANDATORY
+Conduct code reviews and static code analysis (SAST)MANDATORY

 Avoid insecure cryptography and open redirectsMANDATORY